 Service contracts are reviewed annually to ensure they meet the needs of the School, represent best value and are fit for purpose.
 Consideration is given to bringing services in-house where this would provide better value than external procurement.
-During 2016/17 the new broadband contract with a new provider was fully implemented.
-The new catering contract, reviewed in 2014-15, and operational from September 2015 saw the management subsidy in 2016-17 substantially reduced in line with the 3 year plan aiming towards a nil subsidy.
-In house skills are also being drawn upon to achieve best value, for example, the academy's IT team undertook work in-house to upgrade a further suite of computers during 2017 and the Site team undertook the improvement works in the Language Block.
+During 2017/18 the cleaning contract was reviewed, together with the cleaning needs of the school.
+A joint procurement process, working collaboratively with other local schools, was implemented to ensure economies of scale and ensure good practice.
+In house skills continue to be drawn upon to achieve best value.

 We explore opportunities to work collaboratively with other schools and purchasing consortia to achieve economies of scale in procurement and share purchasing experiences.
-In 2016-17 this included a collaborative procurement project for telephone calls and line charges resulting in substantial savings for the school.
+This included a collaborative procurement project for the school's catering contract that will start in September 2018.